ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

   The first post is this series covered "Building A Workflow".
 Which introduced how Docker and Makefiles could collaborate to make a development workflow.
   This post covers “Building A Better API”.
-First we discuss some improvements to part 1.
+First we discuss some improvements to Part 1.
 Then walk through a demonstration.
 Ending with a quick overview of the API improvements seen in the demo.
 The API supports: graceful shutdown, seeding and migrations, package oriented design, SQL generation.
 As well as error handling, cancellation, request validation, request logging, and